 If you experience a time delay in this wearing program due to pain or dysfunction, please contact your physician or therapist and reduce your wearing time to the last level of best comfort.
 Should the orthotic shell fatigue or break discontinue use and contact your therapist.

 At 2 weeks, if no new pains exist, you may begin to incorporate athletic activity into your wearing schedule based on your sport requirements.
-Adjust wearing time based on comfort and performance needs.
+Adjust wearing time-based on comfort and performance needs.
 Consult your Therapist for guidance.

 How Orthotics Will Make You Feel

 Initially, a general “Ache” or “Tired” feeling in the foot and ankle is normal.
-It is normal to feel a “shin-splint” type pain or experience new muscle pains.
+It is normal to feel a “shin-splint” type of pain or experience new muscle pains.

 These will go away after a brief sit, self-massage, and adjusting the wearing time.
 If these aches and pains do not go away or persist for more than a week, please contact your therapist and reduce your orthotic wearing time to the last level of comfort.

 The orthotic may need adjusting.
 This is normal.
 The inside of your shoe may feel lumpy, bumpy, hard, soft, or cushy, but should never feel sharp.
 Gradually increasing wear time will allow the tissues of your foot to adjust to the new environment inside your shoe.
-Eventually, you will gain confidence wearing them as you perform your daily activities or sport.
+Eventually, you will gain confidence in wearing them as you perform your daily activities or sport.

 Get in Touch